 Though Bluetooth technology offers stable near- and mid-range connections, the Bluetooth pairing process can be cumbersome between active devices.
 This is where NFC technology comes in handy.
 It fills the gap by ensuring a quick and smooth pairing process between Bluetooth-enabled devices with just a single tap.

-Sony’s WH-1000XM4 is an excellent example of the use of NFC chips to pair with other devices.
+Sony’s WH-1000XM4 is an excellent example of using NFC chips to pair with other devices.
 Other brands like Jabra, Phiaton, MEE Audio, and Bose headphones have models that connect with a tap-and-go paradigm.

 Quicker Connection Between Any Devices